-I think everything was arranged by the political mobiliser, the Resistance Committee mobilising lady.
-I think she mobilised her fellow women, a group of women she is close to.
-We found that the medium girls and the youngest all came from the same voluntary school which is run by these women.
+In the Ugandan village where the first workshop was conducted with Rose Mbowa as workshop coordinator, the following changes were recognised by the community 16 months later: she mobilised her fellow women, a group of women she is close to.
+We found that the medium girls and the youngest, all came from the same voluntary school which is run by these women.